swiftllama/gitkebab/build-workspace/README.md

 (But note that not all libraries use a tmp folder for the sources, some just git-clone it directly into the `sources/` folder).

+## Debugging binaries with gdb

+One issue with debug symbols is that the debug-info set by the compiler can have the wrong paths, since they were built inside a docker image.
+To examine the paths:

+    objdump -g ./test_merge  | less
+    # Search for ".debug_info section"

+e.g. `/tmp/workspace/...` may not exist on the host machine

+     <0><c>: Abbrev Number: 26 (DW_TAG_compile_unit)
+        <d>   DW_AT_producer    : (indirect string, offset: 0x81): GNU C17 11.1.0 -mtune=generic -march=x86-64 -g
+        <11>   DW_AT_language    : 29       (C11)
+        <12>   DW_AT_name        : (indirect line string, offset: 0x3c): /tmp/workspace/source/gitkebab-head/src/test/test_merge.c
+        <16>   DW_AT_comp_dir    : (indirect line string, offset: 0x0): /tmp/workspace/build/tmp/gitkebab-head/linux/debug/src/test

+To fix that one can issue the `directory <path>` command to gdb to help it find the sources, e.g. if it has a hard time finding the libgit2 sources:

+    directory ~/Projects/gitkebab/build-workspace/build/tmp/libgit2-1.1.1/linux/debug/src/

+To debug e.g. `test_merge`:

+    gdb test_merge
+    directory ~/Projects/gitkebab/build-workspace/source/libgit2-1.1.1/src/
+    b git_remote_push  # breakpoint on git_remote_push
+    r                  # run the binary, will break on git_remote_push